Managing Contingent Work at Harvard

 - We entered into a new business partnership with a vendor-neutral managed service provider (MSP), Yoh, that will rationalize and then optimize the supply base over time.

 - We implemented a new vendor management system (or VMS), Fieldglass.
 The system will be used by Harvard Managers, the MSP, suppliers, and contingent workers.
-It is allowing us to automate the new process from "req to check" and provide unprecedented visbility into the details of Harvard's spend.
+It is allowing us to automate the new process from "req to check" and provide complete visbility into the details of Harvard's spend.

-Early Phase Schools and Departments
+Enrolled Schools and Departments

 Hourly-paid contingent resources will be requisitioned exclusively from enrolled staffing agencies in the following schools and departments.